jeffrey-a-meunier/fprime-documentation/tutorials/system-setup/terminology.rst

 Command
 -------
-Commands represent actions that a component can execute.
+A command is an action that a component can execute.
-Commands can be sent from the ground or via command sequences.
+A command can be sent from the ground, or executed in a group through a command sequence.
 Command behavior is defined in a command handler defined in the component's implementation.

 Event
 -----
-Events represent actions that a component has performed.
-Events are akin to software log messages.
-Events are received and displayed by the ground system.
+An event is a message sent from the component to the GDS (ground data system).

 Telemetry Channel
 -----------------
-Telemetry channels provide the active state of the component.
+Telemetry channels provide information about the active state of the component.
-Each channel represents a single item of state that will be sent to the GDS (ground data system).
+Each telemetry channel represents a single item of state that will be sent to the GDS.

 Deployment
 ----------
-Deployments are a single build of F' software.
+A deployment is a single build of your F' application.
-Each deployment results in one software executable that can be run along with other associated files.
+Each deployment results in one executable file that can be run.
-Each deployment has a topology that defines the system.
+Each deployment also has a topology that defines the connections between the components.

-In this tutorial you'll create the `SkeletonDeployment` deployment, run it, and test it through the F' GDS.

 Topology
 --------
-Topologies are networks of connected components that define the software.
+A topology is the set of components and connections between the comonents.
+The topology also defines the instances of each component.
 Multiple instances of a component may be added to the topology.